canonical/mongodb-operator/documentation/tutorial.md

   }
 ]
 ```
 Feel free to test out any other MongoDB commands.
 When you’re ready to leave the MongoDB shell you can just type `exit`.
 Once you've typed `exit` you will be back in the host of Charmed MongoDB (`mongodb/0`).
-Exit this host by entering `exit`.
-Now you will be in your original shell where you first started the tutorial; where you can interact with Juju and LXD.
+Exit this host by once again typing `exit`.
+Now you will be in your original shell where you first started the tutorial; here you can interact with Juju and LXD.

 ## Scale Charmed MongoDB
 Replication is a popular feature of MongoDB; replicas copy data making a database highly available.
 This means the application can provide self-healing capabilities in case one MongoDB replica fails.

-*Disclaimer: this tutorial hosts replicas all on the same machine, this should not be done in a production environment. to enable high availability in a production environment, replicas should be hosted on different servers to maintain [isolation](https://canonical.com/blog/database-high-availability).*
+*Disclaimer: this tutorial hosts replicas all on the same machine, this should not be done in a production environment.
+To enable high availability in a production environment, replicas should be hosted on different servers to [maintain isolation](https://canonical.com/blog/database-high-availability).*

 ### Add replicas